 BlueVine reviews a business’ cash flow, the financial strength of its debtors, and the business and owner’s credit history.
 Although BlueVine states it works with business owners who have less than perfect credit scores, business owners must have a personal credit score greater than 530 to qualify for advances.
 Businesses that use BlueVine’s services must be based in the U.S. and have outstanding invoices with U.S. or Canadian business customers.
 BlueVine does advance funds for invoices to consumers.
 Invoices must be greater than $500 and have a payment due that is at least one week but less than 12 weeks away.
+Other benefits include:

 Available for Startups

 BlueVine does not require a certain number of years in business or a minimum sales volume, making it a good resource for new businesses.
 BlueVine’s customers are not required to sign a contract and there is no requirement to get a specific number of invoice advances.
 Small businesses in a cash flow crunch can use BlueVine’s services for as short or long a time as needed.

 Businesses sign up for a BlueVine account and connect their bookkeeping applications to BlueVine to upload their available unpaid invoices.
 BlueVine supports the following bookkeeping software: